Gibraltar releases Iranian oil tanker | DW | 15.08.2019

 The decision to release an Iranian oil tanker seized by Britain off Gibraltar last month comes despite US pleas.
 The ship was suspected of violating European Union sanctions on oil shipments to Syria.

-Gibraltar has released the Iranian oil tanker Grace 1, detained for allegedly violating EU sanctions on Syria, despite a last minute effort by the United States to block the move.
+Gibraltar on Thursday released the Iranian oil tanker Grace 1, despite a last-minute effort by the United States to block the move.

-Gibraltar authorities have reportedly released an Iranian tanker, which has been at the center of a standoff with Tehran.

 The US had sought to seize the supertanker through legal action.

-Gibraltar's Supreme Court had delayed a decision to release the ship after the US State Department requested a halt to the release of Grace 1, an Iranian tanker held on suspicion of shipping oil to Syria.
+Gibraltar's Supreme Court had delayed its decision to release the ship after the US State Department requested a halt to the release of the tanker, which was held on suspicion of violating EU sanctions by shipping oil to Syria.

-The Gibraltar Chronicle newspaper, quoting the court's chief justice, Anthony Dudley, said there was no US application before the country's Supreme Court when it resumed hearing on Thursday afternoon.
+The Gibraltar Chronicle newspaper, quoting the court's chief justice, Anthony Dudley, said there was no US application before the country's Supreme Court when it resumed hearings on Thursday afternoon.

-US was "desperately" trying to block the release but faced a "miserable defeat."

-The captain of the vessel and three officers have been formally released, a Gibraltar government spokesperson said earlier on Thursday.
+The captain of the vessel and three officers have been formally released, a Gibraltan government spokesperson said earlier on Thursday.

 Gibraltar is a British overseas territory linked by a narrow stretch of land to southern Spain.